gebhardm/flmdisplay/README.md

 convenience.

 ##Default
-For a default use, go to the *combined* folder that also contains information on how to prepare a computer or Raspberry Pi for usage.
+For a default use, go to the [*combined*](combined) folder that also contains information on how to prepare a computer, laptop or Raspberry Pi for usage.

 <img src="FLM_readings.png" width=500px>

+##A "better" solution
+With the upcoming v2.4.x firmware release of the Fluksometer there are some very interesting features that lead to installing persistence and visualization directly on the FLM.
+For this purpose development on this repository will rather not be evolving, but its successor [flmlocal](http://github.com/gebhardm/flmlocal) that provides all you need to make a full-fledged visualization without the need for an extra web server
+.
 ##Licenses

 All code provided under the respective licences; if not denoted otherwise the [MIT license](http://opensource.org/licenses/MIT) is the one to care about...

-(c) 2014, Markus Gebhard, Karlsruhe
+(c) 2014/2015, Markus Gebhard, Karlsruhe